The Coffee Culture

-According to history, coffee has been consumed since the 1400s, in one form or another.
+The coffee culture is something that is shared by many ethnic cultures around the world.
+According to history, coffee has been consumed since at least the 1400s, in one form or another.
 Today, it’s the most popular hot drink in the world.
 There are entire cottage industries built around the consumption of it.

 We have coffee shops and donut shops, both of which sell more than their main attraction.
 Some of them attract more social activity than others.
 I don’t know what it’s like in countries other than the United States and the Philippines, other than what I’ve been told.